 Next, the probate court administration process must be started and completed.
 This gives the Executor the legal right to pay off the bills or debts of the person who died.
 Additionally, it allows the Executor to transfer that person’s property as written in the Will.
 New Hampshire law states that the person you nominated as the Executor of your Estate must initiate the administration process.
 They must also account for your property and pay your debts in the proper order according to state law.
 All of this needs to happen before anyone receives any of your money or property.

 Nominating the Right Person

-Therefore, the person you “nominate” in your Will to be your Executor must be a person who will follow the law, be good with paying bills, and be a fair person.
-As surprising or as harsh as it might sound, the right person to be your Executor, might not be your spouse or might not be the family member, friend, or old classmate with whom you have shared a lot of fun times.
-Who you nominate in your Will to be your Executor will, ultimately, be the person you will be able to rely on to do what the probate laws say has to be done, so your debts get paid and makes sure that the people who you wanted to get your money and property actually become the legal owners of that stuff.
+Therefore, the person you “nominate” to be your Executor must be a person who will follow the law.
+They should be good with paying bills and a fair person.
+As surprising or harsh as it might sound, the right person might not be your spouse, family member or friend.
+Your nominee should be someone you can rely on to do what the probate laws say has to be done.
+That way, your debts get paid and your money and property legally reach the right people.

 If the person you nominated in your Will to be your Executor does not follow the probate laws and court rules, the probate court can find him or her in violation of those laws and fine them.
-When your Will and your Estate go through the probate administration process, it also “closes the courthouse doors” (usually a specific number of years) to anyone who might think that you owed them money, if they fail to seek repayment after the legal deadline.
-If your Will and Estate never go through the administration process, the courthouse doors remain open and the people you wanted to receive your money and property really do not have a clear right to any of those things.
+When your Will and Estate go through the probate administration process, it also “closes the courthouse doors” (usually a specific number of years) to anyone who might think that you owed them money if they fail to seek repayment after the legal deadline.
+If your Will and Estate never go through the administration process, the courthouse doors remain open.
+The people you wanted to receive your money and property will not have a clear right to anything.